 - 18.12 Disciplinary penalties: When deciding penalties, we take into account the seriousness of the misconduct, the circumstances of the misconduct, and your means and general personal circumstances.
-Penalties may include: - Written warnings - A fine or a requirement to pay reasonable compensation or a requirement to perform services for the BU community - Suspension from your course for a fixed period of time, up to twelve months - Exclusion from the award of a degree or other academic award (usually applicable only if the misconduct relates to examinations or assessed work) - Withdrawing you from your course.
+Penalties may include: - Written warnings - A fine or a requirement to pay reasonable compensation or a requirement to perform services for the BU community - Suspension from your course for a fixed period of time, up to twelve months - Exclusion from the award of a degree or other academic award - Withdrawing you from your course.